spyrux/assignment/README.md

-Built in a docker container with ReactJS, TailwindCSS, Laravel, and MySQL
+Leaderboard with auto-reorientation and list animations in a docker container with ReactJS, TailwindCSS, Laravel, and MySQL.

 Run with sail up and sail npm run dev on another terminal.